lukegotjellyfish/Arma-Class-Exporter/README.md

 6. Run ./Exports/Run CombineDicts.py.bat to get two .py dicts for BluFor and OpFor (or edit for more factions)
 7. Run ./Exports/Script.py to get a csv export for BluFor and OpFor (or edit to select specific classes to export from CombinedBluFor.py and/or CombinedOpFor.py

-The dict files for each side are for more extensive writing of all classes for Script.py to then extract the data needed for writing to CSV file.
-They are currently set-up for creating two CSV files for relevant infantry (not launchers or uniforms yet) weapons at https://docs.google.com/spreadsheets/d/15aMgHLaf82euwx455wdVyjPHwko8tDf93RkpLejiQrE
+The dict files for each side are for more extensive writing of all classes for Script.py to then extract the data needed for writing to CSV file.<br>
+They are currently set-up for creating four CSV files for relevant infantry and vehicle(not launchers or uniforms yet) weapons at:<br> **https://docs.google.com/spreadsheets/d/15aMgHLaf82euwx455wdVyjPHwko8tDf93RkpLejiQrE**